Marmalade-NG/marmalade-ng/doc/source/policy-guards.rst

 Description
 ^^^^^^^^^^^

-This policy allow the creator to limit some functions by adding guards.
+This policy allows the creator to limit some functions by adding guards.

 The guards can be any of the guards supported by Pact:
    - keysets